-Kate Montgomery BAppSc (SpPath), CPSP MSPA – Kate has over 12 years experience as a speech pathologist working with clients from toddlers to adults in the areas of receptive and expressive language, pragmatics (social skills), speech, literacy, stuttering and dysphagia (feeding and swallowing difficulties).
+Kate Montgomery BAppSc (SpPath), CPSP MSPA – Kate graduated from Speech Pathology in 2002 and has worked with clients from toddlers to adults in the areas of receptive and expressive language, pragmatics (social skills), speech, literacy, stuttering and dysphagia (feeding and swallowing difficulties).

-Kate has worked within a range of settings in Australia and the UK where she lived and worked for 8 years.
+Kate has worked within a range of settings in Australia and the UK where she lived and worked for almost a decade.

 Her experience includes working with children who have a broad range of needs including autism, developmental delay, severe language disorder, articulation and phonological disorders as well as literacy difficulties.
 Kate has extensive experience working with children and adolescents with specific language impairment and collaborating with education professionals to ensure that these students reach their academic potential.
 She has a particular interest in the assessment and treatment of children with specific language impairment, phonological disorders and reading and writing difficulties/disorders as well as educating professionals in daycare, school and TAFE settings.